 Frequently asked questions

-How long will I wait for a contractor after filing a claim?
+How long does it take to get a repair completed after filing a claim?

-Do I need a building permit for roof repair in Plano?
+Do I need a city permit to repair hail damage in Plano?

 Wind/hail deductible notice